-Even before the spring semester had ended, William & Mary President Katherine A. Rowe had initiated a rapid planning process led by a presidentially appointed, multi-disciplinary Plan Ahead team.
-The Path Forward: Fall 2020 incorporates feedback from key leadership: the Board of Visitors; leaders of the faculty, staff and student assemblies; the Emergency Management team and the president’s Cabinet, and was approved by the State Council of Higher Education for Virginia.
-The plan infuses William & Mary's mission and values into our approach for the fall.
+Even before the spring 2020 semester had ended, William & Mary President Katherine A. Rowe had initiated a rapid planning process led by a presidentially appointed, multi-disciplinary Plan Ahead team.
+The Path Forward incorporates feedback from key leadership: the Board of Visitors; leaders of the faculty, staff and student assemblies; the Emergency Management team and the president’s Cabinet, and was approved by the State Council of Higher Education for Virginia.
+The plan infused William & Mary's mission and values into our approach for the fall.

-As we return to campus, our governing themes are flexibility, safety, wellness, equity, collaboration, innovation and service.
-A hallmark of the fall semester will be engaging the creativity of William & Mary in pragmatic solutions to support our communities under pandemic conditions.
+As we returned to campus, our governing themes were flexibility, safety, wellness, equity, collaboration, innovation and service.
+A hallmark of the fall semester was engaging the creativity of William & Mary in pragmatic solutions to support our communities under pandemic conditions.

 About Path Forward

-The plan reflects ongoing, robust collaboration between the universities in the Virginia public higher education system and the commonwealth’s education and health departments.
-As public health officials improve understanding of how to safeguard communities while returning to in-person life and work, William & Mary will evolve our practices to reflect what we learn and updated guidance.
+The fall plan reflects ongoing, robust collaboration between the universities in the Virginia public higher education system and the commonwealth’s education and health departments.
+As public health officials improve understanding of how to safeguard communities while returning to in-person life and work, William & Mary evolves our practices to reflect what we learn and updated guidance.

-A hallmark of the fall semester will be engaging the creativity of W&M students in pragmatic solutions to support our communities under pandemic.
-No single path or solution will meet the needs of all.
-We trust and empower our expert faculty and staff to solve challenges in ways consistent with their disciplines and schools, and with the best interests of our community in mind.
+A hallmark of the fall semester was engaging the creativity of W&M students in pragmatic solutions to support our communities under pandemic.
+No single path or solution met the needs of all.
+We trusted and empowered our expert faculty and staff to solve challenges in ways consistent with their disciplines and schools, and with the best interests of our community in mind.

-And we trust in our students.
-Collaboration and partnership between staff, faculty, students and our surrounding community were the superpowers that made us successful in the spring.
+And we trusted in our students.
+Collaboration and partnership between staff, faculty, students and our surrounding community were the superpowers that made us successful in the spring and fall of 2020.
 That partnership will continue to be essential going forward.

-What William & Mary presents here is a “direction of travel,” not a blueprint for implementation.
-Because no university has faced such challenges, we have set up structures to ensure that our assumptions can evolve with new data and new information.
-Our implementation will unfold in a phased way, over the rest of this summer.
+In the fall of 2020, William & Mary presented a “direction of travel,” not a blueprint for implementation, to the university community.
+Because no university had faced such challenges, we set up structures to ensure that our assumptions could evolve with new data and new information.
+Our implementation unfolded in a phased way over the summer.

-In July, William & Mary will phase in with care and deliberateness the safeguards in our physical plant and workplace practices that will be crucial to protecting staff, faculty and student health.
-Those on campus will begin to see rearrangements in the physical environment, plexiglass barriers, increased use of protective equipment and other adaptations being put in place.
+In July, William & Mary phased in with care and deliberateness the safeguards in our physical plant and workplace practices that were crucial to protecting staff, faculty and student health.
+Those on campus began to see rearrangements in the physical environment, plexiglass barriers, increased use of protective equipment and other adaptations being put in place.

 A Commitment to Community